Kanban-Zai/kanban-zai-version-1.0/modules/core.md

 1. Introduction - introduces the module and gives a brief elevator pitch as to its purpose.
 2. Description - describes the detail of which the module covers
-3. Kanban-zai.yaml - Describes all setting and norms this module introduces.
+3. Kanban-zai.yaml - Describes all values, setting and norms this module introduces.

 IMPORTANT NOTE:  your custom module must not contradict or countermand any aspect of the Kanban-Zai core module.